The Basics

 We mean it.
 We are alarmed by the rising tide of illiberalism and censoriousness prevalent in America’s universities.
 We are motivated to reverse this trend, for the good of society.
 We know there are students, teachers, and citizens who still believe in the core purpose of higher education: the pursuit of truth.
 That’s why we are building UATX.
 At each stage of the launch of our university—from hiring staff to building the curriculum to admitting students and hiring faculty—we ask ourselves, “Are we serving the pursuit of truth?”

 Accreditation is a five to seven-year process universities must continually undergo.
 The graduation of a first class of undergraduates is normally a prerequisite for accreditation.
-We expect the first accreditation cycle to have been completed between 2028 and 2031.
+UATX is on track to be accredited in spring 2028.
 After that, UATX, like every other American university, will undergo a new cycle of accreditation every 5, 7, or 10 years, depending upon the accreditation body’s rules.

 The Texas Higher Education Coordinating Board has granted a Certificate of Authority to UATX to award the degree listed below: Bachelor of Arts in Liberal Studies.
 This certificate does not constitute accreditation; the issuance of this certificate attests only that the institution has met the Board’s standards established for nonexempt institutions.
 Questions or complaints about this institution should be addressed to: Texas Higher Education Coordinating Board, P.O.
 Box 12788, Austin, Texas 78711, 512.427.6200